Plans Possible-Actions Needed-Results Desired

 6. Freedom to Flourish: so more students know Freedom Lives and they have Freedom to Flourish because of liberty and rights and learn best practices for how, plus a plan for life to take action to develop capacity and commitment for fulfilling callings and choices.

 III.
-Events for people to plan, work, grow, renew with rescued and adopted animals
+Events for people to plan, develop, and renew with animals

-7. Farm and Ranch: so more people seeking to plan, improve, renew, or make comebacks have a unique place to use to think, plan, and implement to improve results and habits–with plants and nature plus animals also needing sanctuary and support–adding a plan and action component.
+7. Farm and Ranch: so more people seeking to plan, improve, renew, or make comebacks have a unique place to use to think, plan, and implement to improve results and habits–in nature with animals also needing sanctuary and support.

 - Research and Development of Publications and Presentations to provide at events and online as resources primarily to educational leaders and teachers, human services organizations, mentors, and motivated citizens.